statmano/glitch-static-site-3-fastly/MIGRATE.md

 ## Test your site locally

-Your Codespace scripts will attempt to build and run your site.
-You'll need files in the `build` folder to deploy to Fastly – this folder should appear and be populated automatically if you're using a Glitch in Bio or Hello Eleventy remix.
+You'll need your site output files to be in the `build` folder to deploy to Fastly – this folder should appear and be populated automatically if you're using a Glitch in Bio or Hello Eleventy remix.

 Check your `build` folder for your output files.
 If they're there you're good to move forward.